BlueContext/Domus/content/recipes/sauces/sesame-ginger-dressing.md

   main:
     parent: sauces
 title: Sesame Ginger Dressing
-weight: 4
+serves: "Makes about 2 1/4 cups"
+summary: "This bold dressing from Restaurant Biga in San Antonio also makes a great marinade for fish or chicken that is to be grilled.
+Which is great, because it makes a *lot* for salad dressing."
 categories:
 - Dressings
 ---
-*Makes about 2 1/4 cups*

-## Introduction

-This bold dressing from Restaurant Biga in San Antonio also makes a great marinade for fish or chicken that is to be grilled.
-Which is great, because it makes a *lot* for salad dressing.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">